svsticky/sadserver/README.md

 The code in this repository depends on the following software:

 - [nix]
-- A Discord (or Slack) webhook, which should be put in `ansible/.slack-webhook`
+- A Discord webhook, which should be put in `ansible/.discord-webhook`

 Furthermore, the Ansible playbooks assume a **vanilla Ubuntu 20.04 host** to be deployed on.